amlitinsky/kwill-app/requirements/prd.md

 ## 4. Business Logic

 ### 4.1 Pricing Model
-- Pay-as-you-go system based on meeting hours
+- Subscription based model (5, 10, 20 hours priced at $20, $30, $40)
-- Automatic renewal option
+- If user uses all hours by the end of the month, they can purchase more hours at an overage rate of $3.5 per hour
 - Bot auto-disconnection on exceeding purchased hours
 - Transparent API cost management